promhippie/hcloud_exporter/docs/content/usage.md

 After preparing the configuration we need to create the `docker-compose.yml` within the same folder, this `docker-compose.yml` starts a simple [Prometheus][prometheus] instance together with the exporter.
-Don't forget to update the envrionment variables with the required credentials.
+Don't forget to update the environment variables with the required credentials.

 {{< highlight yaml >}}
 version: '2'